-Later in the article, we go into far more detail about the points below.
-However, if you want to cut to the chase then follow these concise steps to make your guitar shine like new!
+Later in the article, we’ll go into far more detail about the points below.
+But if you want to cut to the chase, then follow these concise steps to make your guitar shine like it’s new!

-- Remove the strings – This will make cleaning the body and fretboard far easier.
+- Remove the strings: This will make cleaning the body and fretboard a lot easier.

-- Polish the guitar body – For Poly-finished (gloss) guitars, spray guitar polish onto a soft cloth and wipe down.
+- Polish the guitar’s body: For poly-finished (gloss) guitars, spray guitar polish onto a soft cloth and wipe down.
 Use a dry part to buff out the polish.
-For Matte/Satin/Nitro-finished guitars, use only a dry cloth.
+For matte/satin/nitro-finished guitars, use only a dry cloth.

 How Does a Guitar Get Dirty?

 The amount of dirt that your guitar builds up will depend a lot on the environment that you play the most in, and for how long.
 For example, if you’re someone gigs most weekends, then you’re probably more than used to enduring 1000-degree stages and standing under enough lights to guide a plane in for landing.
 Playing an hour set under intense stage lighting makes you sweat, which is the worst thing for your guitar!

 Playing in this scenario causes you to sweat buckets, which is like kryptonite for your guitar.
 Sweat and grease on your guitar’s finish not only looks pretty bad, but it can wear away the lacquer and cause irreparable damage to the fretboard in particular.
 It can also reach and harm your guitar’s electronic components and hardware, causing rust and even more problems.

 If you practice between 1-2 hours a day at home in a cool and well-ventilated room, then your guitar will probably not require cleaning very often.
 It’s all about the context and the conditions.

 How Do I Keep My Guitar Clean?